Best practices for reliability

 Enable autoscaling for SQL warehouse

 The scaling parameter of a SQL warehouse sets the minimum and the maximum number of clusters over which queries sent to the warehouse are distributed.
-The default is a minimum of one and a maximum of one cluster.
+The default is one one cluster without autoscaling.

-To handle more concurrent users for a given warehouse, increase the cluster count.
+To handle more concurrent users for a given warehouse, increase the number of clusters.
 To learn how Databricks adds clusters to and removes clusters from a warehouse, see SQL warehouse sizing, scaling, and queuing behavior.

 4. Test recovery procedures